Our Team

 Centre Manager & Administrator

-Hi I’m Rachel, I am from the UK; originally emigrated with my family here in 2001 but since then have lived back in the UK for a number of years before finally settling back in New Zealand end of 2016 and becoming part of the RMLC Whanau.
+Hi I’m Rachel, I am from the UK; originally emigrated with my family here in 2001 but since then have lived back in the UK for a number of years before finally settling back in New Zealand at the end of 2016 and becoming part of the RMLC Whanau.

 I have always had a passion for working with children and have experience working in a variety of child-care based roles including after school care, working in a play centre, nannying as well as centre-based care.
 I was first introduced to Montessori whilst working in a nursery school in the UK and have loved learning more about the philosophy over the years and incorporating it into my practice.
 In my spare time I enjoy dancing, gaming and spending time with friends and family.